 The HS100 comes with a 2500mAh battery, which lasts for about 12 minutes when in full use.
 But, it’s not the battery life that bothers me, but rather how long it takes to charge the battery.

-As it uses a standard USB for charging, fully spicing up your drone can take from 3 to 6 hours, depending on the adapter settings.
-I know a lot of adept drone users who would find this rather unacceptable, as it literally forces one to purchase extra batteries if they wish to go for extended sessions.
+Due to the fact that it charges via regular USB, completely spicing up your drone can take anywhere from 3 to 6 hours, depending on the adapter settings.
+I know a lot of experienced drone users who will find this unacceptably restrictive, since it effectively requires them to buy additional batteries if they choose to fly for longer periods of time.

 The FPV Stream.

 In a 150m radius, the FPV stream is very stable.
 But beyond that, it either cuts off rather abruptly or drastically hampers the quality of the stream.